Campuses of George Washington University: Places

 The southeast corner of campus features the area that is the furthest east, with an assortment of GW buildings on 19th Street.
 Additionally the Elliott School of International Affairs building is the building that is furthest south on campus, located on E Street.
 Elliott School classes and administrative offices are located in the 1957 E Street section of the building that occupies the block of 19th to 20th Streets.
 Also in this building is the 1959 E Street residence hall for upperclassmen that features a Starbucks and Subway at its base.
 Across from the Elliott School are the public Rawlins Park and various government buildings, including the General Services Administration, the Interior Department, and the State Department's headquarters, Harry S. Truman Building.
 On 19th Street are Mitchell Hall and Thurston Hall residences.
-'Mitchell' houses a 7-11 at its base.
+'Mitchell' houses a Chick Fil A at its base.

 At the corner of 19th and F Streets is Thurston, also across from an International Monetary Fund building.
 Thurston is the largest freshman residence hall at the university.
-Located next to Thurston on F Street, heading west, are the Alumni House, which is listed on the National Register of Historic Places, and the Career Center at the Old Main building.
-Also on the National Register and across the street is the 1925 F Street Club, which today serves as the President's Residence.
+Located next to Thurston on F Street, heading west, are the President's Office, which is listed on the National Register of Historic Places, and Alumni Relations at the Old Main building.
+Also on the National Register and across the street is the 1925 F Street Club, which today serves as the President's Residence/The F Street House.
 Behind the President's residence is the historic Concordia German Evangelical Church and Rectory.
 Across 20th Street from the President's Residence is also Francis Scott Key Hall, a sophomore residence.
+Next to FSK is the Burns Law Clinic and the Learning Law Center, which is a part of the larger Law Complex.

 Adjacent to 'FSK' is Potomac House, or 'Potomac', heading west on F Street.
 Potomac is a newer freshman residence hall.
-Next to Potomac is a packaging services and post office building.
-Building JJ, a small residence hall, stands next-door, as well as a fraternity townhouse on the 21st Street corner.
+Next to Potomac is an administrative building for Facilities and Package Services called the Support Building.
+Building JJ, a small residence hall, stands next-door, as well as the Military Community Center and NROTC building.
+Behind these buildings sit a few townhouses, one of which is home to the GW student newspaper "the Hatchet."
+These sit adjacent to the Tonic at Quigley's Restaurant and across the street from Hattie M Strong Hall, the universities only women exclusive residence hall.
 Along the south side of F Street between 20th and 21st Streets are a collection of non-university apartment buildings that house many students who choose not to live in university housing.